IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 # Pre-Installed Services
 ----------------------

 There are three services pre-installed with every deployment of VMware Shared on IBM Cloud.
-While they are ready for activation at any time, they are not free to use — if a customer wishes to make use of these services, they must agree to the terms of use license and incur the costs associated with that add-on service.
-If the pre-installed service is never activated or used, no additional charges will be leveed against the VMware Shared customer.
+While they are ready for activation at any time, they are not free to use — if a client wishes to make use of these services, they must agree to the terms of use license and incur the costs associated with that add-on service.
+If the pre-installed service is never activated or used, no additional charges will be leveed against the VMware Shared client.

 16. These services, as described, are pre-installed with every VMware Shared deployment on IBM Cloud.
 We will not be making use of these services for the purposes of this hands-on lab and as such they can be ignored for now.